Singhavni/dragon.game/README.md

 # zomato.prject
-I made this project using html,style css.
+I made this dragon game using html,style css,java script.
+Codes have been mentioned below please check it.